Scientists describe the world after 1.5 degrees of global warming and ask people and governments to make some decisions.

 It is hoped the findings presented in the IPCC Special Report on 1.5°C will guide national and international policymakers to strengthen the global response to the threat of climate change, whilst ensuring that all people around the world get access to opportunities for improved health and prosperity.

+Read the report at the IPCC website.
 Experts from Imperial College London and the Grantham Institute - Climate Change and the Environment give their comments below.

 Professor Joanna Haigh, co-director of the Grantham Institute – Climate Change and the Environment: